 We have collected current information, future prospects and other useful material from the US as a tourism market for the Finnish tourism industry.
 The English language market review is updated twice a year.

-Updated May 2025
+Updated November 2025

 Although the awareness of Finland has been growing very well in the US, Finland is still behind the other Nordic destinations in awareness and overnights from the US (compared to Iceland, Sweden, Norway and Denmark).